asreview/asreview/docs/source/features/post_screening.rst

 Export Project
 --------------

-An ASReview project file can be downloaded containing all information needed to replicate the project or to import the project on a different device.
+An ASReview project file can be exported from ASReview LAB.
+The file contains all data, decisions, and models. replicate the project or to import the project on a different device.
 The ASReview project file (.asreview) allows another person to continue your project exactly where you left off.
 The entire model, all your screening